mamu234/Delani-Studio/README.md

 Bootstrap

 ## BDD
-THe input expected is the user name and email address  and the reuslts would be a popo up alert indicating
+THe input expected is the user name and email address  and the reuslts would be a pop up alert indicating We have received your message ,thank you for contacting us
 ## license